JueWangTHU/CLAPE-SMB/README.md

 In this project, we both used standard datasets and our own datasets.

 #### Standard datasets
-sc-PDB as the training set, JOINED as the validation set and COACH420 as the testing set.
+sc-PDB, chen11, JOINED, and COACH420 are popular protein-small molecule binding datasets.

+#### Integrated datase: SJC
+sc-PDB, JOINED, and COACH420 are integrated into a new dataset named SJC, which is taken from the first letter of each dataset name.
+To eliminate the impact of redundant sequences and enhance model robustness, all protein sequences from three datasets are processed using UCLUST, with a sequence similarity cutoff of 50%.
+Then these non-redundant sequences are further divided into training (80%), validation (10%), and test (10%) sets.

 #### Our dataset: UniProtSMB
 We create a large, high-quality dataset named UniprotSMB for better train and evaluate CLAPE-SMB.
-First, we collected all 13,661 reviewed proteins with 3D structures and small molecule-binding sites among 248,805,733 proteins in the UniProt database.
-Second, we conducted a length cutoff and obtained 12,450 proteins with a length not exceeding 1024.
-Third, we identified their binding sites, including metal ions, cofactors, ATP, and other small molecules.
-Notably, pink residues represent binding sites while blue ones represent non-binding sites.
-Next, we clustered proteins with a sequence similarity cutoff of 50% using UCLUST, obtaining 8,035 clusters.
-Subsequently, we conducted MAFFT on all proteins within each cluster and merged all binding sites to the longest sequence, resulting in the UniProtSMB dataset containing 8,035 proteins.
-At last, we divided UniProtSMB to training set (6,429 proteins), validation set (803 proteins) and test set (803 proteins).
+First, we collected all 14,064 reviewed proteins with 3D structures and small molecule-binding sites among 248,805,733 proteins in the UniProtKB database as of April 17, 2024.
+Second, we conducted a length cutoff and obtained 12,804 proteins with a length not exceeding 1024.
+Third, we identified their binding sites, including drugs, cofactors, ATP, and other small molecules, but not including metal ions.
+Next, we clustered proteins with a sequence similarity cutoff of 50% using UCLUST, obtaining 4,964 clusters.
+Subsequently, we conducted MAFFT on all proteins within each cluster and merged all binding sites to the longest sequence, resulting in the UniProtSMB dataset containing 4,964 proteins.
+At last, we divided UniProtSMB to training set (3,972 proteins), validation set (496 proteins) and test set (496 proteins).

 ### 2. Models
 This fold contains trained weights files.
 The original ckpt file was too large, so we split it and you can use follow commands to merge them:

 ```
-cd ./Models/COACH420
+cd ./Models/SJC
-cat COACH420_* > coach420.ckpt
+cat SJC_* > SJC.ckpt
 ```

 ## Codes description